 • briefings on key policy issues affecting trusts and foundations, such as safeguarding, governance and fraud guidance;

 • annual members surveys including a salary & benefits survey from 2021

 • free copies of our publications which provide vital reference material or summarise current thinking.

 Events and networking

-- and support from a dedicated staff team to answer queries and put members directly in touch with their peers.
+• support from a dedicated staff team to answer queries and put members directly in touch with their peers.

-ACF works towards increased public understanding of the work and role of UK trusts and foundations, and the establishment of a sympathetic policy and operating environment for the benefit all charitable foundations.
-Our sustained engagement with governments, policy-makers and charity regulators also provides a platform for our members to voice their perspectives and to have greater collective influence on legislation and decision-makers.Through our policy function ACF represents foundations in a range of ways;
+We strive to increase public understanding of the work and role of UK trusts and foundations, and for an enabling policy and operating environment for charitable foundations.
+Our sustained engagement with governments, policy makers and charity regulators provides a platform for members to voice their perspectives, resulting in greater collective influence on legislation and decision-makers.Through our policy work we represent members and the wider sector foundations by:

 • defending the independence of foundations so they can operate flexibly and in a way that is most aligned to their individual missions;